WencesVillegasMarset/aws-saa-c02-notes/README.md

 * Deletion:
   * Enabling S3 Object Lock prevents your existing and future records from being deleted or overwritten.

+* Client side encryption
+  * How client-side encryption using *client-side master key* works:
+    1. The Amazon S3 encryption client generates a one-time-use symmetric key (also known as a data encryption key or data key) locally.
+It uses the data key to encrypt the data of a single Amazon S3 object.
+The client generates a separate data key for each object.

+    2. The client encrypts the data encryption key using the master key that you provide.
+The client uploads the encrypted data key and its material description as part of the object metadata.
+The client uses the material description to determine which client-side master key to use for decryption.

+    3. The client uploads the encrypted data to Amazon S3 and saves the encrypted data key as object metadata `x-amz-meta-x-amz-key` in Amazon S3.
+ * How client-side encryption using *KMS-managed customer master key* works:
+   * with a KMS-managed customer master key, you provide an AWS KMS customer master key ID (CMK ID) to AWS

 * **Replication**
   * Asynchronous, between buckets from the same or different account.
   * Single destination bucket and Multiple destination buckets.